Project

 Proposal: Add methods to determine if it is an infinite range

-Added by osyo (manga osyo) almost 5 years ago.
-Updated over 4 years ago.
+Added by osyo (manga osyo) over 5 years ago.
+Updated about 5 years ago.

 Status: